Love\Accused of Domestic Violence? What to do if this happens to you.

 What to do if accused or charged with Domestic Violence;

-Before you do anything else, you need to hire a criminal lawyer.
-The sooner that a qualified and experienced criminal solicitor can start to build your defense, the better the chances of success.
+We recommend the use of a good criminal lawyer for all domestic violence charges.
+The sooner your criminal solicitor can start to build your defense, the better the chances of success.

-It is also important that you watch what you say and do to avoid giving the accuser any ammunition that can be used against you.
+You will also need to watch what you say and do to avoid providing ammunication against you to the accuser.
 If possible, keep your distance from the accuser.
-If you have an AVO in place, you must follow the order precisely or you could be charged with the criminal offence of contravened apprehended violence order.
+You must also follow any AVOs in place precisely to avoid the criminal offence charge of contravened apprehended violence order.

 Defending against a violence offence

-Often defendants have simply been acting in self-defense against a violent partner but their attacker actually comes out worse.
+Your legal representative will likely use self defence in cases where this can be argued.
+Often defendants have simply been acting in self-defense against a violent partner.
+The original attacker, then falsly accuses their partner of violence.
 In these cases, your legal representative will likely want to use the defense of self defense to get you the best result in court.

-The test to determine if it was self-defense requires two ‘limbs’ to be satisfied.
+The test requires two ‘limbs’ to be satisfied to determine if it was self-defense.

 - That you acted in self-defence if you believe your actions were necessary to